-There are two types of injuries which a runner may sustain: acute trauma, and, an overuse injury.
+There are two types of injuries which a runner may sustain: acute trauma, or an overuse injury.

 The acute trauma is sudden, such as a torn ligament or broken bones.
 The most frequently problem encountered by chiropractors is injury through overuse.
 Here is an overview of the most common injuries a chiropractor will see.